PurpleKingdomGames/pkg-website/website/draft/deriving-elm.md

 authorImageURL: /img/davesmith00000.png
 ---

-Indigo and Tyrian are both built on top of flavours of the Elm architecture; But why that architecture pattern, and how does it work?
+Indigo and Tyrian are both based on flavours of the Elm architecture; But why that architecture pattern, and how does it work?

-In this post, we start with our desired first principles of a framework designed for programming a Graphical User Interface (GUI), and watch the Elm architecture's API inevitably emerge.
+In this post, we define some desired principles of how we'd like to program a Graphical User Interface (GUI), and watch the Elm architecture's API inevitably emerge.

 <!--truncate-->